Stephen Kunsu: 2008 Elections

 In 2008, he was re-elected as the Member of Parliament for the Kintampo North constituency in the Brong Ahafo region by obtaining 17,965 votes out of the 32,887 valid votes cast, equivalent to 54.6% to total valid votes cast.
-He was elected over Awudulai Razak of the New Patriotic Party, Yelebepuori A Rashid of the People's National Convention, Jayem B Francis of the Democratic Freedom Party, D D Boateng of the Convention People's Party, Huseein Abass and Jonas Osei Bonsu - two independent candidates.
+He was elected over Awudulai Razak of the New Patriotic Party, Yelebepuori A Rashid of the People's National Convention, Jayem B Francis of the Democratic Freedom Party, D D Boateng of the Convention People's Party, Huseein Abass and Jonas Osei Bonsu – two independent candidates.
 These obtained 41.10%, 0.66%, 0.33%, 0.99% and 2.29% of the total valid votes cast.
 Kunsu won on the ticket of the National Democratic Congress.
 His constituency formed a part of 8 parliamentary representations out of a total 24 seats won by the National Democratic Congress for the Brong Ahafo region. in the 5th parliament of the 4th republic.
 In the 2008 Ghanaian general elections, the National Democratic Congress won a majority total of 114 parliamentary representations out of 230parliamentary seats.

 2012 Elections

 Kunsu was elected for the third time as the Member of Parliament to represent the Kintampo North constituency in the Brong Ahafo region in the 2012 Ghanaian general elections.
 He thus represented the constituency again in the 6th parliament of the 4th republic of Ghana.
-He was elected with 22,761votes out of 42,119 total valid votes cast.
+He was elected with 22,761 votes out of 42,119 total valid votes cast.
 This was equivalent to 54% of the total valid votes cast.
 He was elected over Razak Awudulai of the New Patriotic Party, James Kwabena Bomfeh(Jnr) of the Convention People's Party, Jonas Osei Bonsu of the Progressive People's Party and Ayimadu Kwadwo Matthew of the National Democratic Party.
 These obtained about 41%, 3%, 0.8% and 0.4% of total valid votes cast.